 Acacia Pharma is a specialty pharmaceutical company developing supportive care products for post-surgical and cancer patients in the US and international markets.

 Patients and healthcare professionals urgently need new and improved interventions in these rapidly expanding, yet poorly served areas of supportive care to improve treatment outcomes patients’ quality of life.
 The company addresses these opportunities through repurposing and has retained commercial rights to its pipeline.
-The company’s lead project, APD421 for PONV, has completed two Phase 3 studies, with combination prophylaxis and rescue treatment Phase 3 studies about to be initiated.
-A Phase 2 dose ranging study of APD403 for CINV is about to conclude and the company has successfully completed a Phase 2 study of APD515 for xerostomia (dry mouth) in advanced cancer patients and a Phase 2a study with APD209 in cancer cachexia.
+The company’s lead project, APD421 for PONV, has completed one Phase 2 and two Phase 3 studies and a Phase 3 combination prophylaxis is ongoing.
+A Phase 2 dose ranging study of APD403 in delayed CINV has produced positive results.
+The company has also successfully completed a Phase 2 study of APD515 for xerostomia (dry mouth) in advanced cancer patients and a Phase 2a study with APD209 in cancer cachexia.

 Nausea & Vomiting